swirez/package-management/soarQube-Installation/READme.md

 + Attach Security Group to EC2 Instance.
 + Install java openJDK 1.8+ for SonarQube version 7.8

-## Create sonar user to manage the SonarQube server
+## Create sonar user to manage the SonarQube server [SonarQube must be ran as Sonar user & not ROOT user]
 ```sh
 #As a good security practice, SonarQuber Server is not advised to run sonar service as a root user,
 # create a new user called sonar and grant sudo access to manage sonar services as follows